Institute Advisory Board

 Executive Vice President

-Therese Vaughan, BBA79, is the immediate past chief executive officer of the National Association of Insurance Commissioners (NAIC).
+Therese Vaughan, BBA79, is the Interim Dean of Drake University's College of Business and Public Administration.
+In addition, she is the iimmediate past chief executive officer of the National Association of Insurance Commissioners (NAIC).
 She served in this capacity from February 2009-November 2012.

 Prior to her tenure at NAIC, she was the Robb B. Kelley Distinguished Professor of Insurance and Actuarial Science at Drake University.
 She was the Iowa insurance commissioner from 1994 to 2004, the longest-serving insurance commissioner in Iowa history, and was appointed to the position by governors of both major parties.
 During her term as insurance commissioner, Vaughan was an active member of the NAIC and served as its president in 2002.